mbarbosa30/x4llet/replit.md

 ### Cryptographic Architecture
 Wallet generation uses `viem` for secp256k1 private key creation.
 Private keys are encrypted with WebCrypto API (AES-GCM with PBKDF2) and stored in IndexedDB, protected by a user-defined password.
 EIP-712 typed data signing is used for gasless transfers, compatible with USDC's EIP-3009, handling domain differences across networks.

+**Session Security Model**:
+- Password is never stored (memory only, cleared on any page unload)
+- DEK (Data Encryption Key) is stored in pure JavaScript runtime memory via `walletStore.ts`
+- NO sessionStorage or localStorage for sensitive key material
+- Tab close or refresh = DEK gone = must re-enter password
+- This is the most secure browser-based approach: no persistence layer that could leak

 **WebAuthn Passkey Support**: The wallet supports WebAuthn passkeys for biometric unlock (Face ID, fingerprint).
 Architecture uses a Data Encryption Key (DEK) pattern with PRF extension for secure key derivation:
 - DEK encrypts the private key (AES-GCM)
 - DEK is wrapped twice: (1) by passkey PRF-derived key, (2) by password-derived key (PBKDF2)